IsaacIndex/webdocs-mcp-server/README.md

 - Python 3.11+
 - Chrome browser installed
 - If Chrome is not in your PATH, set the `CHROME_BINARY` environment variable to the full path of the Chrome executable
+- The WebScraper can run in Selenium or Playwright mode.
+The calling agent typically chooses Playwright when cookies aren't needed.
 - uv package manager

 ## Setup